Sao Jose Do Rio Preto Sao Paulo, Brazil Travel Guide

 Accessibility infrastructure is improving in Brazil, though consistency varies in São José do Rio Preto.

 Major arts centers and malls are generally accessible.
 Parks like Represa Municipal feature paved paths.
 Newer public buses may have ramps, but not all buses in the fleet are accessible.
-Ride-sharing services might offer accessible vehicle options if requested (e.g., UberWAV).
+Ride-sharing services could offer accessible vehicle options if requested (e.g., UberWAV).

 Specialized services for tourists are limited.
 Some public institutions may offer sign language interpretation for special occasions.
 Tactile paving is being implemented in some urban areas to assist visually impaired pedestrians.